naston70/jeremys-it-lab/99.MISC/neil-anderson/QoS/QoS.md

 * CoS 6 and 7 are reserved for network use
 * IP phones mark their call signaling traffic as CoS 3 and their voice payload as CoS 5

+#### Layer 3 Marking - DSCP
+- The ToS Type of Service byte in the Layer 3 IP header is used to carry the DSCP QoS marking
+- 6 bits are used which gives 64 possible values.
+The default value is 0 which is designated as Best Effort traffic
+- IP phones mark their call signalling traffic as 24 (CS23) an their voice payload as 46 (EF)
+- These are standard markings for other traffic types, such as 26 (AF31) for mission critical data, and 34 (AF41) for SD video